Writam99/ML-Projects/End-to-end-Cell-Segmentation-Using-Yolo-v8-main/README.md

 End-to-end cell segmentation by using YoloV8 and Azure deployment.

 ## Problem Statement
-Cell segmentation is a commonly used computer vision technique for medical imaging.
-With its applications in a variety of topics from disease detection to anomaly detection.
-This project aims to segment cells with an high accuracy.
+Cell Segmentation is a task of splitting a microscopic image domain into segments, which represent individual instances of cells.
+It is a fundamental step in many biomedical studies, and it is regarded as a cornerstone of image-based cellular research.

 ## Workflows